-Figure 21: Seawater abstraction and small vessel facility MEQ monitoring locations
+Figure 23: Seawater abstraction and small vessel facility proposed MEQ monitoring locations

-Sampling methodologies for the sampling programs below will be conducted in accordance with the protocols outlined in Section 6.2.4, with the exception for water sampling which will occur in accordance the protocols outlined within Section 6.4.6.
-Sampling locations are described within Table 12 and Table 17.
-The ongoing MEQ monitoring program comprise the following sampling programs:
+Sampling methodologies (excluding sample sites and frequency as described in Table 20) for the sampling programs below will be conducted in accordance with the protocols outlined in Section 6.2.4, except for sediment toxicant bioavailability assessment which will be conducted as per the below.

+The ongoing MEQ monitoring program comprises the following sampling programs:

-- > General Observations:
+- > General Observations;

 - > Aesthetic Observations;

 - > Physico-chemical Water Column Profiling;

 - > Water Sample Collection; and

 - > Sediment Sample Collection.

-In addition, the following variations for water and sediment sample collection will apply.
+In addition, the following variations for sediment sample collection will apply.